ntrezowan/the-plain/_posts/2018-07-12-installing-jenkins-on-tomcat.md

 7. The next page will ask you to `Install plugins`.
 You can either choose `Install Suggested Plugins` or you can choose `Select plugins to Install`.
 You can remove/add new plugins later from GUI by visiting `Manage Jenkins > Manage Plugins`.
 8. After plugin installation is complete, it will ask you to create a new admin account.
 Create the account and click Continue.
 9. In the `Instance Configuration` page, it will ask for the Jenkins URL.
-If you prefer to have FQDN name (https://example.com/jenkins), set it here.
+If you prefer to have FQDN name (e.g. `https://example.com/jenkins`), set it here.

 ---

 **Configuring Publish Over SSH plugin**

-This plugin can be used to push code from Jenkins server to a remote application server using SSH protocol.
-For example, if you have your code hosted in a Jenkins server and you want to push the code automatically to an application servers, then this plugin can do it for you.<br /><br />
+This plugin can be used to push code before build starts or after build finishes to a remote application server using SSH protocol.
+For example, if you have your code hosted in a Jenkins server and you want to push build artifacts upon completion of build process to an application servers, then this plugin can do it for you.<br /><br />
 Here is an example environment which we will use to configure this plugin;
 Jenkins server: _jenkins1_
 Application server: _app1_
-Jenkins user (exists on both Jenkins and Application server): _juser_
+Jenkins user (exists on both jenkins1 and app1): _juser_

 To install the plugin and configure the plugin for remote application server, do the following;

-1. Go to `Manage Jenkins > Manage Plugins` and search for `publish orver ssh` and then install the plugin.
+1. Go to `Manage Jenkins > Manage Plugins` and search for `publish over ssh` and then install the plugin.

 2. Create an user, `juser` on both `jenkins1` and `app1`.

-3. Create ssh key in the `jenkins1`;
+3. Create ssh key in the `jenkins1` for `juser`;
 ```
 # ssh-keygen
 ```

-3. Copy the public key to `./ssh` folder of `juser` in `app1` server;
+3. Copy the public key of `juser` in `jenkins1` to `app1`;
 ```
 # ssh-copy-id -i id_rsa.pub juser@app1
 ```